rkkocheran/prescription_drugs/README.md

     c.
 Combine your results from a and b, along with the results for Knoxville and Chattanooga.

 11. Find all counties which had an above-average number of overdose deaths.
 Report the county name and number of overdose deaths.

+12.
+    a.
+Write a query that finds the total population of Tennessee.
+    b.
+Build off of the query that you wrote in part a to write a query that returns for each county that county's name, its population, and the percentage of the total population of Tennessee that is contained in that county.